Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 * Some data stores, such as Cosmos DB, support multi-region writes.
 These writes are synchronised across all of the regions that contain the database, but the synchronisation process is asynchronous and eventually consistent.
+* Eventual consistency can minimise the need for locks, which in turn can increase the throughput of your application (https://docs.microsoft.com/en-us/azure/architecture/framework/scalability/app-design#data-locking).

 Many solutions need a mixture of consistency levels for different parts of their solution.
 For example, you might need strong consistency within a transactional system but eventual consistency